CoryG89/MDNJump/README.md

 MDNJump is a simple extension for Google Chrome which adds a context menu for text selections allowing quick reference lookups on the fly.
-MDNJump also adds an omnibox keyword `mdn-` which you can use in the address bar.
-MDN is generally my favorite reference for front end development so I created this extension so I could more quicky search it's documentation.
+MDNJump also adds an Omnibox keyword `mdn-` which you can use in Chrome's address bar.
+MDN is generally my favorite reference for front-end development.
+I created this extension so I could more quickly search it's documentation.

 Usage
 ------